joseaccruz/fishtracker/README.md

-mysample.raw                - Raw XY positions tracked from the original video. mysample.dat                - Scaled XY positions and angles computed from raw data. mysample.plt_heat.svg       - XY Position heat map based on the observed data. mysample.plt_polar.svg      - Fish orientation polar histgram based on the observed data.
+mysample.raw                - Raw XY positions tracked from the original video. mysample.dat                - Scaled XY positions and angles computed from raw data. mysample.plt_heat.svg       - XY Position heat map based on the observed data. mysample.plt_polar.svg      - Fish orientation polar histogram based on the observed data.
 ~~~

 # Usage

-Fish tracker consists of four Python that can be used separatelly to automatically annotate the position and orientation of one fish in pre-saved videos.
+Fish tracker consists of four Python that can be used separately to automatically annotate the position and orientation of one fish in pre-saved videos.
 Here we describe in detail the usage of each of these scripts.

 ## ftget.py